musamoh/online-movie-ticket-booking-system/README.md

  Movie list view displays the movie.
  Theatre list view displays all the theatres in a city.
  Booking list view displays our booking.

+# How to run this project
+Ensure you have docker installed on your system.
+If not, install it from [here](https://docs.docker.com/get-docker/)
+1. run docker-compose up --build
+2. open browser and go to 0.0.0.0:8000/
+3. migrate the database using `docker-compose exec web python manage.py migrate`
+4. create superuser using `docker-compose exec web python manage.py createsuperuser` and follow the instructions to create superuser